Denishawn school: Beginnings

 Initially solo artists, Ruth St. Denis and Ted Shawn began collaborating on work in 1914.
 St. Denis was preparing for a tour of the southeastern region of the United States, and needed a male partner to help present new ballroom dances.
 Shawn, who had admired St. Denis since seeing her perform in 1911, auditioned for and was awarded the role.
 The resulting tour featured the partnered pieces along with individual works from St. Denis and Shawn respectively.

 The working relationship between Shawn and St. Denis soon turned romantic.
 The two artists fell in love and were married on August 13, 1914.
 Denis, reticent about marriage, had the word "obey" deleted from their wedding vows and declined to wear a wedding ring.
 Their "honeymoon" consisted of a second joint tour - accompanied by a small company of dancers - from Saratoga Springs, New York to San Francisco, California.
 A new collection of dances, including more ballroom variations, St. Denis' solos and Shawn's famous Dagger Dance, was showcased.
 For promotional purposes, the dancing group was referred to as the St. Denis-Shawn Company.
-During the summer of 1915 in Los Angeles, the two established their first official school, the Ruth St. Denis School of Dancing and Its Related Arts.
+During the summer of 1915 in Los Angeles, the two established their first official school, the Ruth St. Denis School of Dancing and Its Related Arts at 600 St. Paul Avenue.